emmamglass/reconstructor/docs/installation.md

 > other sensitive information.
 Reconstructor is simply searching for the file
 > titled glpk_interface.py on your local machine (installed when COBRA module is
 > installed) and replacing it with a newer, functional version.

-Use the command below to test reconstructor to ensure correct installation:

-> [!CAUTION]
-> YOU MUST RUN THE TEST SUITE BEFORE PROCEEDING TO USE RECONSTRUCTOR